juanramirezc2/adictovirtual.github.io/_posts/2015-05-31-falling-in-love-with-bem.md

 ###Base rule changes

-Developers have to use HTML tags to write HTML, and there are a finite number of tags to choose from.[2]
+Developers have to use HTML tags to write HTML, and there are a finite number of tags to choose from.
 While it can be tempting to define a lot of base styles using tag selectors (technically they’re called type selectors) in order to avoid having to add classes to all your content elements, doing so necessarily creates an undeclared dependency between those rules and all of your components.

 When first building a website, this doesn’t usually seem like a big deal, in fact it feels natural and DRY.
 You create some base, foundational styles (margins, font sizes, colors, etc.), and then your components build on top of them—so they don’t have to rewrite the shared rules.